Skip to main content

 • USA: Unlimited/5 days for $27, 10 days for $47, 30 days for $84

-Price comparison vs Airalo: For light users (under 5GB), Airalo is significantly cheaper.
+Value assessment: For light users (under 5GB per trip), capped plans from Saily or Nomad are significantly cheaper.
 But if you use 10GB+ per trip, the math shifts.
-Airalo’s 10GB/30-day plan for Thailand costs $26 — and if you burn through that, top-ups at a premium rate add up fast.
+A capped 10GB/30-day plan for Thailand costs $23-28 depending on provider — and if you burn through that, top-ups at a premium rate add up fast.
 Holafly’s 30-day unlimited plan at $87 gives you peace of mind and unlimited data for remote work, streaming, and video calls.

 Key Features